max3-2/pybudgetbook/README.md

 <u>Reason 3: Data Analysis</u>

-The data is saved in `hdf`-files for `pandas` and can be easily exported to `csv` or any other format manually.
+The data is saved in `hdf`-files for `pandas` and can be easily exported to `csv` or any other format manually (ADD NOTE THAT READING IN HDF IS SUPPROTED!).
 So analysis is not limited to simple plots over time (even though the initial version does just that.
 Feel free to add ideas and improvements!)

 Uses some icons from [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/)